-Most workers injured on the job typically recover from their injuries; however, sometimes you may never fully recover, or you will always be limited in the type of work you can do.
+Most workers on the job typically recover from their injuries; however, sometimes, you may never fully recover, or you will always be limited in the type of work you can do.
 In this case, you may be eligible for permanent disability benefits.
 Your condition must reach a point where it stops improving, and this is referred to as “permanent and stationary” to be eligible for permanent disability benefits.
-At that point, you will receive a disability rating that will determine the amount of permanent disability benefits that you can receive for your work-related injury.
+At that point, you will receive a disability rating that will determine the number of permanent disability benefits you can receive for your work-related injury.
 Permanent disability benefits are paid long-term and compensate an injured employee who cannot recover completely after suffering an on-the-job injury.
-Permanent disability compensation compensates you for lost potential earnings as a result of your permanent injury.
+Permanent disability compensation compensates you for lost potential earnings due to your permanent injury.
 Permanent disability is based on a medical evaluation from your physician and is set on a scale from 0% to 100%.
 It is also adjusted depending on your age and occupation.

 When do I know if my condition has reached a “permanent and stationary” status?

 If your treating doctor’s opinion is that your condition has reached a point where it probably will not improve any further, your condition will be labeled “permanent and stationary.”
 We also refer to this point as your condition reaching maximum medical improvement.
-In terms of California workers’ compensation, maximum medical improvement is the point in which your condition has stabilized, with or without medical intervention, and is not likely to change over the next year substantially.
-When you reach a permanent and stationary status, then you will stop receiving temporary disability benefits.
+In California workers’ compensation, maximum medical improvement is the point at which your condition has stabilized, with or without medical intervention, and is not likely to change substantially over the next year.
+When you reach a permanent and stationary status, you will stop receiving temporary disability benefits.

-When your treating physician writes your permanent and stationary report, they must rate the level you have lost the ability to use your injured body part normally.
-Your physician must follow guidelines from the American Medical Association when completing your permanent and stationary report.
+When your treating physician writes your permanent and stationary report, they must rate the level you have lost the ability to use your injured body part usually.
+Your physician must follow the American Medical Association guidelines when completing your permanent and stationary report.
 After completing a permanent and stationary report, then you, your attorney, or the claims administrator can have a person determine your disability rate.
-If a QME examined you, then a disability rater will automatically rate your permanent disability.
+If a QME examines you, a disability rater will automatically rate your permanent disability.

 What is a disability rating?

-When determining the amount of permanent disability benefits that you can receive, you will obtain a rating that estimates how much your condition affects the type of work that you can do.
+When determining the number of permanent disability benefits you can receive, you will obtain a rating that estimates how much your condition affects the type of work that you can do.
 Many factors contribute to your disability rating:

 - Your medical conditions